 - Access to prime soil and City water

-- Low-cost access to finished compost and other resources such as seedlings and straw
+- Access to low cost finished compost and other resources such as seedlings and straw

 - Free wood chip mulch

-- Detailed Gardener’s Guide (also in Spanish) describing our resources, rules, and practices
+- The Gardener’s Guide in English and Spanish describing our resources, rules, and practices

-- Regular Garden Bulletin emails with updates, community service opportunities, rainfall information, and upcoming events in English and Spanish
+- Regular News from the Garden Shed-newsletter with updates, community service opportunities and upcoming events in English and Spanish

-- Membership in an email-based community to share information with other gardeners
+- Membership in an email-based community to share information and resources with other community gardeners

 - Access to online Gardener Resources